ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/Readme.md

 https://hub.docker.com/repository/docker/de3343/ai_mods_py3.10/general

 read the readme for the tag name for the latest build as it is not "latest" as listed on docker hub.

+If you need more information, look to, https://chat.openai.com/share/1c475f8e-1fec-4348-9318-e65cdac45882, for frame of reference.

+# Why does AI require brain emulation and data from a live host?

+Because real data works better than faked or stolen data, token parsing isn't enough, and why not how to learn faster from a AI version that learned from you [you]?